by Joe Dyke and Steve Weizman

-The charges against Netanyahu range from receiving gifts worth thousands of dollars to a deal to change regulatory frameworks in favor of a media group in exchange for positive coverage.
+The charges against Netanyahu range from receiving gifts worth thousands of dollars to a deal to change regulatory frameworks in favour of a media group in exchange for positive coverage.

 Mandelblit said it was a “hard and sad day” for Israel to indict a leader, but it showed no citizen was above the law.

-“The citizens of Israel, all of us, and I look up to the elected officials, and first and foremost to the prime minister,” Mandelblit said.
+“The citizens of Israel, all of us, and myself, look up to the elected officials, and first and foremost to the prime minister,” Mandelblit said.

 “Law enforcement is not a choice.
 It is not a matter of right or left.
 It’s not a matter of politics.”

 On a day of high political drama, dozens of Netanyahu supporters gathered outside his official residence, many holding pictures of the PM and slogans attacking Mandelblit.

 But on Twitter, many hailed the day’s events, and “happy day” quickly became Israel’s top trending phrase.

 – ‘Fight for political life’ –